Home | Sitemap | Contact Us | Translate | COVID-19

 Many organizations have graced their presence within the walls of this historic building.
 Some of those include; the Army National Guard who used the building for many years to store firing pins for munitions, the Lockhart City Hall and Municipal Court both conducted business here, Social Services groups worked out of the second floor of the building to provide many services to the general public, and the Police and EMS Departments of the City were both here for many years.
 Both of these departments were moved in 1988 to the part of the City Municipal Building that is now the Glosserman Room used for City board meetings and also houses the Developmental Services and Building Departments.

-During its history, the Fire Department has had only one line of duty death, that of Volunteer Firefighter, Louis Wolff, who tragically died while responding to a fire on March 3, 1947.
+During its history, the fire department has had only one line of duty death, that of volunteer firefighter, Louis Wolff, who tragically died while responding to a fire on March 3, 1947.
 Local business institutions respectively honored his memory by placing a memorial plaque in the front entry of the building.

 Copyright © 2016, City of Lockhart, TX